The Ozark Mountain Daredevils

-The Ozark Mountain Daredevils are an American country rock band formed in 1972 in Springfield, Missouri.
+The Ozark Mountain Daredevils are an American rock band formed in 1972 in Springfield, Missouri.
 They are most widely known for their singles "If You Wanna Get to Heaven" in 1974 and "Jackie Blue" in 1975.

-Bassist Michael "Supe" Granda has also written a book about the band, It Shined.
+Bassist Michael "Supe" Granda has written a book about the band, It Shined.

 Name

 According to the book It Shined by Michael Granda, the band name was derived from "Cosmic Corn Cob & His Amazing Ozark Mountain Daredevils", a name that John Dillon came up with at a Kansas City "naming party" after the band was told that the name they had previously been using, "Family Tree", was already taken ("Burlap Socks" and "Buffalo Chips" were two other monikers that had been considered).
 The band shortened the name because none of the band members at the time wanted to be called "Cosmic Corn Cob", and they did not want the name to sound similar to the Amazing Rhythm Aces.